cogniteev/oncrawl-documentation-platform/pages/reference/oauth2.md

 But future developments may allow OnCrawl users to edit token scopes.
 You should be aware of this possibility and prepare your application accordingly.

+## OAuth Scopes

+As of now, there are 4 different OAuth scopes available:

+* `account:read`: provides capability to read user information
+* `account:write`: provides capability to update user information
+* `project:read`: provides capability to access:
+  * configuration of projects, their configurations and crawls
+  * perform queries and aggregation on crawls
+* `project:write`: provides capability to update projects and related data